Enjoy one of the most affordable housing markets in Canada.

 No matter where you live, one thing you’ll appreciate about London is the balance it offers between city and nature.
 Nicknamed the Forest City for its more than seven million trees, London offers tree-lined streets, 470+ parks and open spaces, and over 330 kilometres of walking and biking trails.
 Enjoy London’s temperate climate – Summer reaches highs of 26°C and lows of 14°C, while Winter has highs of 0°C and lows of -10°C.

 For those looking for activities in the region, Highways 401, 402, and 403 provide quick and easy access to other established community hubs, including Mississauga, Brampton, Niagara, and Toronto.
-Take your travels even further by using the London International Airport, VIA Rail Train Station, and Greyhound, Robert Q, and Voyago Bus services.
+Take your travels even further by using the London International Airport, VIA Rail Train Station, Robert Q, and Voyago Bus services.

 Discover our Culture